Donald Sanchez

-Donald Sanchez (born August 8, 1984) is an American mixed martial artist currently competing in the Featherweight division.
-A professional competitor since 2005, he has competed for Bellator, Absolute Championship Berkut, King of the Cage, the MFC, Legacy FC, and the RFA.
+Donald Sanchez (born August 8, 1984) is an American bare-knuckle boxer currently competing in the Bare Knuckle Fighting Championship.
+He is also a mixed martial artist who competed in the Featherweight division.
+A professional competitor since 2005, he has also competed for Bellator, Absolute Championship Berkut, King of the Cage, the MFC, Legacy FC, and the RFA.

 Mixed martial arts career

 Bellator MMA

-Sanchez faced Johnny Eduardo on April 17, 2009 at Bellator III.
+Sanchez faced Johnny Eduardo on April 17, 2009, at Bellator III.
 He lost the fight via unanimous decision.

-Sanchez defeated Cliff Wright at Bellator 97 on July 31, 2013 via split decision.
+Sanchez defeated Cliff Wright at Bellator 97 on July 31, 2013, via split decision.

 Absolute Championship Berkut

 Sanchez signed a four-fight deal with the ACB in October 2016.

 His debut at ACB were on 18 December 2016 at ACB 50: Rasulov vs. Goltsov in St.Petersburg, Russia against Adlan Bataev.
 He lost the fight via unanimous decision (29–28, 29–28, 29–28).

-Sanchez was expected to face Yusuf Raisov on March 24, 2017 at the ACB 55.
+Sanchez was expected to face Yusuf Raisov on March 24, 2017, at the ACB 55.
 However, Sanchez pulled out a few days before the fight and was replaced by Valdines Silva.

-Sanchez faced Alexey Polpudnikov on July 23, 2017 at ACB 65.
+Sanchez faced Alexey Polpudnikov on July 23, 2017, at ACB 65.
 He lost the fight via knockout in the first round.

+Bare-knuckle boxing

+After four bouts with the Bare Knuckle Fighting Championship, Sanchez competed against Harrison Aiken on February 28, 2025 at BKFC Fight Night: Albuquerque and won the bout by unanimous decision.

+Sanchez challenged David Mundell for the Bare Knuckle Fighting Championship#Middleweight Championship at BKFC 75 on June 6, 2025 in Albuquerque, NM.
+He lost the fight by unanimous decision.